Sunday, 29 November 2020

 SPOILERS FOR 2001

 Following on from those portraits of Saint Jerome working from home, I feel the absence of books acutely in Dr. Dave Bowman's isolation.
-I read here that Stanley Kubrick and Arthur C. Clarke, wondering how best to depict a superintelligent extraterrestrial onscreen, decided to ask Carl Sagan.
+I read here that Stanley Kubrick and Arthur C. Clarke – wondering how best to depict a superintelligent extraterrestrial onscreen – decided to ask Carl Sagan.
 They're clearly no fools.
-Nor of course is Sagan, who advised them not to even attempt such a thing, but instead merely "suggest" the alien.
-The appropriately unfathomable abstractness that resulted didn't stop Kubrick trying to take out insurance against actual extraterrestrials contacting Earth before the film could be released and showing him up.
-Lloyds of London refused however, and according to Sagan they "missed a good bet" which begs the question: "Why did they refuse?
+Nor of course is Sagan, who advised them to not even attempt such a thing, but instead merely "suggest" the alien.
+The appropriately unfathomable abstractness which resulted did not stop Kubrick trying to take out insurance against actual extraterrestrials contacting Earth before his film could be released, and thereby showing him up.
+Lloyds of London refused, however, and according to Sagan they "missed a good bet", which begs the question: "Why did they refuse?
 Why?
 WHAT DID THEY KNOW?"

 5 comments: